-In Some cases, the Security Council can resort to imposing sanctions or even authorize the use of force to maintain or restore International Peace and Security.
+In Some cases, the Security Council can resort to imposing sanctions or even authorizing the use of force to maintain or restore International Peace and Security.

 - Security Council is the executive body of the UN.
 It consists of a total of 15 members, out of which 5 members are permanent members and the remaining 10 members are non-permanent.

-- INDIA was elected to the UN Security Council (UNSC) as a non-permanent member, in the previous year on 17th-June-2020.
-Its Two-Year team will begin from 1st-January-2021.
+- INDIA was elected to the UN Security Council (UNSC) as a non-permanent member, in the previous year on 17th June 2020.
+Its Two-Year team will begin on 1st January 2021.

 - India became the President of the United Nations Security Council (UNSC) for the very first time for the Month of August 2021.

-- USA, FRANCE, RUSSIA, UK, and CHINA are the permanent members.
+- The USA, FRANCE, RUSSIA, the UK, and CHINA are permanent members.